Teaching/Research Assistantships starting at $22,500/year; amount of support depends on prior degrees and experience

 Other fellowships available from national organizations

-All graduate students must be in good standing and currently enrolled in a College of Optometry Physiological Optics and Vision Science graduate program.
-The college DSTF will support funding for 9 SCH (semester credit hours) for fall and spring and 6 SCH for summer.
+Doctoral graduate students must be in good standing and currently enrolled in a College of Optometry Physiological Optics/ Vision Science graduate program to be eligible for the GTF.
+The GTF will support funding for 9 SCH (semester credit hours) for fall and spring and up to 6 SCH for summer.

-To be eligible to be considered for funding, a student must have an undergraduate degree or its equivalent and be admitted to a UH College of Optometry graduate program, devoting full time (9 credit hours per semester and six hours during the summer) effort to a Ph.D.
+To be considered for funding, a student must have an undergraduate degree or its equivalent and be admitted to a UH College of Optometry graduate program, devoting full time (9 credit hours per semester and up to six hours during the summer) effort toward a PhD.

-Continuing students must have shown satisfactory progress in the degree program as defined by the College of Optometry graduate program in physiological optics and vision science.
+Continuing students must have shown satisfactory progress in the degree program as defined by the College of Optometry graduate program in Physiological Optics/ Vision Science.

 Students who enter the doctoral program with a master's degree may hold the fellowship for no more than four academic years.